upstate-csci-236-master/master-program-recommender/README.md

 Note that it must be possible for the user to choose options multiple times in any order and get the correct results each time.

-Your program should match the expected output files provided on the course web page exactly.
+Your program should match the expected output files provided in this repository.

 # Development Strategy and Hints: